Ross County Court Records

 Arrest records and criminal history checks:

-Ohio Revised Code § 2953.32 governs the sealing of criminal records (commonly referred to as expungement in other states).
+Ohio Revised Code 2953.32 governs the sealing of criminal records (often called expungement in other states).
 Once a record is sealed by court order, it is removed from public dockets and the individual may lawfully deny the existence of the case in most circumstances.
 Sealed records do not appear in standard background checks conducted through the court or BCI.

 Ross County Civil Court Records